 Fifteen offers a different challenge that depends on the placement of the tee markers.
 The left tee presents a very difficult tee shot that must draw from right to left to avoid going straight through the fairway into trees.
 Players on this tee might consider trying to carry two mature trees on the left side of this dogleg left.
 The right side teeing ground straightens out the hole somewhat.
 The second shot can be anything from a fairway wood to a middle iron from a hanging lie with the ball above your feet.
 This shot plays slightly uphill to a green guarded by a bunker and trees on the right side and bushes on the left.
-The green slopes back to front.
+The smallish green slopes back to front.
 Four is a great score here.

 Hole #16 (455-Back, 405-Middle, 371-Forward, Par 4)

-Number sixteen is regarded as one-time club owner and course architect George Fazio’s favorite hole.
-The tee shot must be long and down the left side at the directional pole to open up an approach to the green.
+Number sixteen is regarded as one-time club owner and golf course architect George Fazio’s favorite hole.
+The tee shot must be long and down the left side at the three distant pine trees to open up an approach to the green.
 Short tee shots equal a layup to the top of the hill at the end of the fairway.
 The second shot offers the biggest challenge of a shot into a green.
 The green sits perched on top of a hill fronted by a large pond and a pot bunker.
 Out of bounds awaits on the right and long.
 Trees on the left will catch a pulled shot.
 The two-tiered green offers just one more challenge to this demanding par four.

 Hole #17 (252-Back, 242-Middle, 228-Forward, Par 3)